jnozzi/cocoadev.com/markdown/HowToGetRidOfFocusRingAroundTextCell.md

 ----

 Not sure what you mean.
 Ok, here it is again.
-In a subclass of General/NSTextFieldCell I call on init:
+In a subclass of NSTextFieldCell I call on init:

 if (self = [super init])
 {
-	[self setFocusRingType:General/NSFocusRingTypeNone];
+	[self setFocusRingType:NSFocusRingTypeNone];
 	return self;
 }
 return nil;